Chart Color Schemes

 Runcorn performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Educational attainment in Runcorn is notably high, with 37.0% of residents aged 15+ having university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationally.
+Educational attainment in Runcorn is notably high, with 37.0% of residents aged 15 and above holding university qualifications.
+This compares to 25.7% in Queensland (QLD) and 30.4% nationally in Australia.
 Bachelor degrees are the most common at 24.0%, followed by postgraduate qualifications at 10.8% and graduate diplomas at 2.2%.
-Vocational credentials are also prevalent, with 29.0% of residents holding them; advanced diplomas account for 12.5% and certificates for 16.5%.
-Educational participation is high, with 31.9% of residents currently enrolled in formal education.
+Vocational credentials are also prevalent, with 29.0% of residents aged 15 and above holding such qualifications, including advanced diplomas (12.5%) and certificates (16.5%).

 Frequently Asked Questions - Education